 Snail slime is said to be the secret sauce in Michael Todd True Organics Knu Anti Aging Face Lift (now available for $69 in the shop).
 Before you dismiss this as silly, or gross, or both, know that snail slime heals acne scars and rebuilds collagen as well as binding with copper peptides (also in this cream).
 Acne sufferers will also appreciate that sugarcane exfoliates with AHAs.
 A slew of anti-aging actives include collagen-building palmitoyl oligopeptide and palmitoyl tetrapeptide-7 (the combo known as Matrixyl 3000) and epidermal growth factor.

 Skin that sees red needs to calm down and chill out.
 That’s easier said than done when everything that goes near it makes things worse.
-Try M.A.D Skincare Redness Rescue ($36 in the shop).
+Try M.A.D Skincare Redness Rescue ($36).
 A clear, thin, odorless gel that can be applied on clean skin any time of day, it has peptides and some very useful botanicals, including anti-microbial Epilobium Angustifolium.
 Mistletoe is a powerful antioxidant, as are hops and fennel.

 For an anti-aging serum that somehow seems to have a bonus effect on red, rough skin try LiftLab Lift & Fix ($95 in the shop).
 LiftLab’s anti-agers come from the sea and are able to withstand extreme cold by preventing cell death.
 There’s licorice root to combat redness, antioxidant eggplant and anti-inflammatory turmeric.